1930s/summarize_text/README.md

    This takes the raw data from `src` and serializes it as `textsum.Article` objects for consumption.
    As it is serializing, it tokenizes all the features (`title`, `subtitle`, ...) as mentioned in **2**.
    It saves all these as `tf.train.Example`s and stores them in `dst` by `topic`.
-Next, the examples are piped into a `tf.data.Record` as a `*.tfrecord` files.
+Next, the examples are piped into a `np.ndarray` as a `*.npy` files.
 This comes in handy to be used with the native `tf.data` API, it's like **hadoop** or **spark** but with compatibility with **tensorflow**.
    Finally, all the record `tokens` we collected for each topic, is collected in a `set`, so we don't store all tokens in memory to avoid repetition, this is done in a `map->reduce` fashion.
 The tokens